hawkinsw/DataStructuresDispatch/linkedlist.md

 ![A visualization of the `iterator` temporary automatic variable at the beginning of the algorithm to implement a walk of the nodes of a linked list.](./graphics/LinkedList-Walk1.png)

-The illustration below shows the effect of (3.1) on the first iteration of the loop.
+The illustration below shows the effect of Step (3.1) (in the traversal algorithm above) on the first iteration of the loop.
 The purple arrow represents the action of invoking `getPointerToNext()` on `iterator`.

 ![A visualization of the `iterator` temporary automatic variable at the beginning of the algorithm to implement a walk of the nodes of a linked list when its `getPointerToNext()` member function is invoked.](./graphics/LinkedList-Walk3.png)